Connecticut GOP candidate acknowledges work in Saudi Arabia

 Democrats wielded the lack of transparency like a cudgel, saying Stefanowski must be hiding something.

 Now, at least one aspect of his work has been revealed.
-Stefanowski has acknowledged for the first time that he has done consulting work related to a proposed futuristic city in Saudi Arabia, backed by Saudi Crown Prince Mohammed bin Salman.
+Stefanowski, who has a background in mergers and acquisitions, has acknowledged for the first time that he has done consulting work related to a proposed futuristic, green-energy city in Saudi Arabia, proposed by Saudi Crown Prince Mohammed bin Salman.

-Stefanowski confirmed to Hearst Connecticut Media, in a story published Wednesday, that he has been involved with the NOEM project since 2019.
+Stefanowski told reporters during a Zoom call on Wednesday that he has been and remains a consultant to NEOM, the company that is behind the massive NEOM project.
+He said he’s involved with a three-way venture to build a hydrogen plant.
+Stefanowski initially confirmed his involvement to Hearst Connecticut Media, in a story published Wednesday, saying he has been involved with the NEOM project since 2019.

-His acknowledgement came after being presented with documents showing he met with top executives of the planned green energy city, including an email sent in 2018 that referred to a meeting he had in London with someone involved with the Saudi state-run investment fund.
+Stefanowski’s acknowledgement came after being presented with documents showing he met with top executives of the planned city, including an email sent in 2018 that referred to a meeting he had in London with someone involved with the Saudi state-run investment fund.
+Stefanowski confirmed Wednesday that he started his consulting work with NEOM about six months later.

+“Part of being a consultant is you fly all over the world and try to get business.
+So I meet with a lot of people all over the world.
+I don’t anymore,” said Stefanowski, who said he has scaled back his work with NEOM to a couple of phone calls a week while he runs for governor.
+He said he found the Saudi project particularly interesting, calling it a “noble project that’s going to help global warming.”
+The proposed city, to be run entirely on alternative sources of energy, “redefines the concept of urban development and what cities of the future should look like,” according to a company statement.

 Stefanowski told Hearst he did not work directly with the Saudi government or the investment fund.
+During the Zoom news conference, Stefanowski said he could not say whether he has met the crown prince, listed as chairman of NEOM’s board of directors, due to a non-disclosure agreement.
+However, the candidate said he was given permission by NEOM to discuss limited things related to his consulting work.

+Despite human rights issues in Saudi Arabia, Stefanowski said he’s “comfortable with the project” and feels he is helping to control global warming.

-“Just because you meet with a country doesn’t mean you agree with all their policies and procedures,” he said.
+“Just because you meet with a country doesn’t mean you agree with all their policies and procedures,” he told Hearst.
 “This is a green energy project that could help the world.
 That’s what it was limited to.”

-He said he continues to consult on the project but has “scaled down” his involvement during his campaign for governor.

-A message was left seeking comment with his campaign, which was expected to issue a statement later Wednesday.

 Saudi Arabia has a complicated relationship with the U.S.

-Note: This story was corrected to show the company behind the project is spelled NEOM, not NOEM.